MothScientist/microservices-demo/README.md

 - Setting up the operation of 2 completely asynchronous microservices via FastAPI/aiohttp
 - Setting up Dockerfile for each service and docker-compose.yml
 - Setting up CI/CD
+- Availability of bash scripts
+- The code has detailed comments

 ### MIT License